-To cancel a course booking, you must inform us by emailing the CIP team at cipsummer@divinity.cam.ac.uk.
+To cancel, you must inform us by emailing the CIP team at cam.ac.uk.
 You must clearly state your intention to cancel the booking.
 To meet the cancellation deadline, it is sufficient for you to send your communication concerning exercising the right to cancel before the cancellation period has expired.

 b.
-Cancellation by CIP
+Cancellation by CIP and partners